-The Allen Sleep Center provides specialized evaluations to aid in the diagnosis and treatment of a wide variety of sleep disorders.
-The Sleep Center adheres to the principles and practices of the Academy of Sleep Medicine.
+We provide specialized evaluations to aid in the diagnosis and treatment of a wide variety of sleep disorders.
+The Center for Sleep is accredited by The Joint Commission as an accredited ambulatory health care program.

 - Data is acquired utilizing state-of-the-art digital video technology.